HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 Scroll down to III.
 Running PredSim with personalized settings to start the simulation.

-While the optimization is running, take a well-deserved break from the coding and reading. ☕️
+The optimization will take approximately 5–10 minutes.
+While it is running, take a well-deserved break from the coding and reading☕️.
+Or, if you are feeling productive, you can already continue reading through the next steps!

 # II.
 Simulate the effect of a surgical intervention
 ### **Background:**